brian-watkins/best-behavior/README.md

 Use a config file to do custom configuration of the Playwright `Browser` or the default Playwright `BrowserContext`.
-You can also use a config to supply a `Logger`, a custom `CoverageReporter`, or a custom esbehavior `Reporter` or `OrderProvider`.
+You can also use a config to supply a `Logger`, a custom `CoverageReporter`, or a custom `Reporter` or `OrderProvider`.

 # Running Behaviors

-Structure your test suite as a collection of files, each of which has an esbehavior `Behavior` as the default export.
+Structure your test suite as a collection of files, each of which has a `Behavior` as the default export.
 Use the `best` cli to run the suite by passing a glob that identifies the files you want to include.

 By default, best-behavior runs the `Behavior` exported by each file in Node.